 Immigration and Nationality legislation

 The British Nationality Act 1981 extends directly to the Isle of Man.
 Powers conferred on the UK Secretary of State by the British Nationality Act 1981 may be exercised in the Isle of Man by the Lieutenant Governor.
-The Lieutenant Governors powers under this Act are delegated to nationality officers within the Passport, Immigration and Nationality Office which sits under the External Relations Division of Cabinet Office.
+The Lieutenant Governors powers under this Act are delegated to nationality officers within the Passport, Immigration and Nationality Office which sits under The Treasury Department.

 British Nationality Act 1981 (c.61)